xcomfan/xcomfan.github.io/gitref/branching.md

 ### Rebasing explained

-In the diagram below there is worked that diverged and there are commits on tow different branches.
+In the diagram below there is worked that diverged and there are commits on two different branches.

 {% mermaid %}
  flowchart RL